 Crisis Centers provide crisis services to adults in a behavioral health crisis for no more than twenty-three (23) hours and fifty-nine (59) minutes per single episode of care.
+Crisis centers are not used for housing or shelter.

-- The member is 18 years or older - The member has self-identified that he/she is experiencing a behavioral health crisis.
-OR - The member's family, informal and formal supports have identified that the member is experiencing a behavioral health crisis.
+- The member is 18 years or older AND - The member has self-identified that he/she is experiencing a behavioral health crisis. - The member's family, informal and formal supports have identified that the member is experiencing a behavioral health crisis.

+OR

-OR - The member needs an immediate risk assessment, mental status exam, substance use screening and evaluation, to determine the member's urgent needs.
+• The member needs an immediate risk assessment, mental status exam, substance use screening and evaluation, to determine the member's urgent needs.

 - Crisis Center services are intended to stabilize the member during a behavioral health crisis.
 Crisis Center service providers practice only within their scope of practice and make referrals as appropriate based on the acuity of the crisis.
 Crisis Center services are not supervision of a member after the member is transferred to the appropriate level of care.

-AND

-- Based on the risk assessment a determination is made regarding the need for further evaluation or referral to appropriate level
+AND - Based on the risk assessment a determination is made regarding the need for further evaluation or referral to appropriate level of care.

-of care.